desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 #### Allowance

-Currently, `x/feegrant` provides an interface `FeeAllowanceI` and the implementations for the interface like `BasicAllowance`, `AllowedMsgAllowance` and `PeriodicAllowance`.
-Each of them already have the operation process to deal with the allowance.
-We will reuse them to be the allowance object inside the `x/subspace`.
+The `x/feegrant` module already provides an interface (`FeeAllowanceI`) to represent a generic allowance, along with a set if useful implementatations like `BasicAllowance`, `AllowedMsgAllowance` and `PeriodicAllowance`.
+Since we are not going to introduce new kinds of allowances, nor we are going to edit how an allowance is represented, we will reuse these types.

 #### Grant